WVAH-TV: Debut on channel 23

+Move to channel 11

 Soon after buying control, Act III applied to move the station to the VHF band.
 Despite broadcasting from a 1500 ft tower with the maximum five million watts of power, WVAH had considerable difficulty penetrating the market.
 The Charleston–Huntington market covers 61 counties in Central West Virginia, Eastern Kentucky, and Southern Ohio.
 Most of this area is a very rugged dissected plateau, and as a result, UHF stations usually do not get good reception in this kind of terrain.
 Some areas of the market were among the few where cable television still wasn't available.
 As a result, WVAH was permitted to switch to VHF channel 11 on April 11, 1988, barely two years after Fox's launch.
 This marked the first time that any station in the United States signed off as a UHF station, and return to the air as a VHF station.
 However, the station was short-spaced to WPXI in Pittsburgh and WJHL-TV in Johnson City, Tennessee.
 It then had to conform its signal to protect WJHL.
 As a result, it did not provide a clear over-the-air signal to the southwestern part of the market.

+On January 16, 1995, WVAH began airing UPN programming during overnight hours.
+However, the station could not clear the entire schedule and dropped the network in early 2000.

-Act III merged with Abry Communications in 1994.
-That company, in turn, was started to Sullivan Broadcasting in 1995 to acquire all of the Act III television stations.
-In 1997, Sinclair purchased the broadcasting properties of Heritage Media, which included WCHS (the remainder of Heritage Media went to News Corporation).
-In 1998, Sullivan was then merged with Sinclair Broadcast Group.
+Act III merged with Abry Broadcast Partners in 1995, with the company's stations coming under the Sullivan Broadcasting banner.
+In 1998, Sullivan merged with Sinclair Broadcast Group.
+A year earlier, Sinclair had purchased the broadcasting properties of Heritage Media, which included WCHS (the remainder of Heritage Media went to News Corporation).
 It could not keep both WCHS and WVAH due to Federal Communications Commission (FCC) rules in effect at the time forbidding duopolies.
 Sinclair opted to keep the longer-established WCHS and sold WVAH to Glencairn, Ltd. which was headed by former Sinclair executive Edwin Edwards.
 However, nearly all of Glencairn's stock was held by the Smith family, owners, and founders of Sinclair.
 In effect, Sinclair still owned WVAH.
 Sinclair further circumvented the rules by signing a local marketing agreement with Glencairn that allowed it to continue operating WVAH.
 While WVAH retained its own studios in Teays Valley, most of its operations were merged into WCHS' studios in Charleston.

-On January 16, 1995, WVAH began airing UPN programming during overnight hours.
-However, the station could not clear the entire schedule and dropped the network in early 2000.
 In 2001, Sinclair tried to acquire Glencairn outright, but the FCC did not allow Sinclair to re-acquire WVAH because it does not allow common ownership of two of the four highest-rated stations in a single market.
 As a result, Glencairn kept WVAH and changed its name to Cunningham Broadcasting.
 However, nearly all of Cunningham's stock is controlled by trusts in the name of the Smith family.
 There is virtually irrefutable evidence that Cunningham is a shell corporation that Sinclair operates to circumvent FCC ownership limits.